Type Treatments

 • It is recommended that a type treatment be used as a headline, and a lockup as a sign-off in many layouts (see below).

-The Leeds and CMCI examples demonstrate correct and incorrect placements of type treatments paired with correct and incorrect placements of CU Boulder lockups.
+The CMCI examples below demonstrate correct and incorrect placements of type treatments paired with correct and incorrect placements of CU Boulder lockups.

 Type treatments with lockups on magazines.